 Sweat lodges are similar in some ways to saunas.
 Rocks generate heat in the room, and added water creates steam.
 But while people may limit their sauna time to 20 minutes, it's not unusual to spend several hours in a sweat lodge.
 Some people think the ceremonial aspects of the sweat lodge experience make it easier to endure the heat for longer.
 But that's not always the case for everyone.

 Will you overheat?
 Is it good for your health?
-Will rocks explode in your face?
 So many questions.